Zillow and Realtors group sued by online brokerage for alleged antitrust violations

-A real estate startup is suing Seattle-based Zillow, claiming recent changes to Zillow’s home-search website unfairly hide certain listings, shrinking their exposure to potential homebuyers and diminishing competition among real estate brokers.
+A real-estate startup is suing Seattle-based Zillow, claiming recent changes to Zillow’s home-search website unfairly hide certain listings, shrinking their exposure to potential homebuyers and diminishing competition among real-estate brokers.

 The Austin, Texas-based online brokerage Rex filed a complaint Tuesday in federal court in Seattle.
 The suit accuses Zillow and the National Association of Realtors of violating state and federal antitrust law.
 The complaint also names Zillow subsidiary Trulia.